StrangeData-v/tiny_spider/README.md

 soup = bs4.BeautifulSoup(response.content)
 ```

-2. Analyse Html File
+__2. Analyse Html File__

 Just use bs4 and built-in function to finish this part.
+A commen process of getting information from a page html file.
+But in this part, using __re__ (regular expression) will be better.